My Account

 Interviewing the Complainant: The goal of the first interview is to get a complete and detailed account of the allegations.

-• Set the Tone: Start by explaining your role as a neutral fact-finder, the importance of confidentiality, and the company's strict anti-retaliation policy.
+• Set the Tone: Explain your role as a neutral fact-finder and the company's anti-retaliation policy.

-• Get Specifics: Pin down dates, times, locations, and the names of any potential witnesses for every incident.
+• Get Specifics: Pin down dates, times, locations, and potential witnesses.

 Interviewing the Accused Employee (the "Subject"): The subject has a right to know the allegations against them and to provide their side of the story.

-• Provide Notice: Inform the employee of the nature of the complaint without revealing confidential details or the complainant's identity, if possible.
+• Provide Notice: Inform the employee of the nature of the complaint.

 • Give Them an Opportunity to Respond: Present the allegations clearly and allow them to respond to each one.